wiebetimmers/thesis_project/README.md

 # thesis_project

 Update 4-5:
 - Changed all notebooks to .py files, processing time improved a lot.
 Added a Parameters.py file.
+- Would really like to run it on the compute.vu.nl service, but my student disk space is full (max 1000 mb for students at the VU)

 main.py includes 3 experiments so far:
 - Baseline RNN, with full backpropagation